Professor David White

 - MA MEng PhD Camb.

-He has over 10 years of research experience focussing on the mechanics of soils, foundations and pipelines, primarily for the offshore industry.
+Dave has over 15 years of research experience focussing on the mechanics of soils, foundations and pipelines, primarily for the offshore industry.
 He has led experimental and numerical studies into geotechnical mechanisms at micro- and macro-scale which have been used to understand the behaviour of piles, foundations, pipelines and submarine slides.
 Simple design methods have been devised, which are widely used in engineering practice.

 Particular use has been made of two novel research techniques: (i) image analysis for deformation measurement and (ii) geotechnical centrifuge modelling.
 PIV analysis software developed by Dave and Dr Andy Take (Queens Univ., Canada) is used at >40 research institutes worldwide and has had a significant impact on geotechnical centrifuge modelling practice.

-The outcomes from his research have been disseminated through >150 publications authored during the past 10 years.
+The outcomes from his research have been disseminated through >200 publications.
 His papers have been awarded the Bishop Medal, the Telford Premium, the RM Quigley Honourable Mention and the BGA Prize (twice).
-He was awarded the 2010 Anton Hale Award by the Australian Academy of Science, for distinguished research in earth science.
+He was awarded the 2010 Anton Hale Award by the Australian Academy of Science, for distinguished research in earth science, and he was Western Australia's 2011 Young Scientist of the Year.
 He is active in engineering practice, consulting widely on foundation and pipeline design for the offshore industry via the Perth-based company Advanced Geomechanics.

 Dave has served on the editorial boards of three journals and two ISO standard committees (concerned with jack-up foundations and pipelines).
-He is Secretary of the ISSMGE's Technical Committee 2 (Geotechnical Physical Modelling), and currently leads the geotechnical aspects of the SAFEBUCK Joint Industry Project on on-bottom pipeline design.
+He is Secretary of the ISSMGE's Technical Committee 2 (Geotechnical Physical Modelling), and currently leads the geotechnical aspects of the SAFEBUCK and STABLEPIPE Joint Industry Projects on on-bottom pipeline design.

 - Key research